ivan-markov-666/beelms/.bmad-core/tasks/document-project.md

 - Are there any existing documentation standards or formats you prefer?
 - What level of technical detail should the documentation target? (junior developers, senior developers, mixed team)
 - Is there a specific feature or enhancement you're planning?
-(This helps focus documentation) ]]
+(This helps focus documentation)

 ### 2. Deep Codebase Analysis

-[[LLM: Before generating documentation, conduct extensive analysis of the existing codebase:
+CRITICAL: Before generating documentation, conduct extensive analysis of the existing codebase:

 1. **Explore Key Areas**:
    - Entry points (main files, index files, app initializers)